 Announced on July 24th, 2009 and released on March 18th, 2010, just a week after the western release of its predecessor Yakuza 3, Yakuza 4 is the latest entry in Nagoshi Toshihiro's wildly popular (in Japan, at the least) series following the lives and exploits of a 'family' of Yakuza mobsters in a semi-fictional version of Kabukicho, Tokyo's red-light district in Shinjuku (called "Kamurocho" in the games).
 Like previous games in the series, the gameplay is a mixture of open-world exploration with lots of diversionary minigames and side-quests, Japanese RPG style dialogue and random battles, and 3D brawler-style combat with RPG stat-leveling elements.
-It also features a multiple protagonists system, in a similar manner to the upcoming Grand Theft Auto V.
+It also features a multiple protagonists system, in a similar manner to the later 2013 title Grand Theft Auto V.

 Yakuza 4 stays true to its roots and provides a similar experience to that seen in the previous titles.
 As any of the 4 characters, you can freely explore the world at any point in the game.
 There is much to do in Kamurocho, such as: